 Other great features include the generously sized runner's belt, Bluetooth heart rate monitoring for more accuracy, sound system for your music and SpaceSaver design which makes it easy to fold and store.

-The 2450 is very similar to the top of the line 2950 model, except the latter has a stronger 4.25 CHP motor.
+The 2450 is very similar to the mid-range 1750 model, except the latter has a stronger 4.25 CHP motor.

 There are currently three different NordicTrack treadmill series on the market today: the entry level EXP Series, the Commercial Series and the Incline Trainer Series.